AnHeung/AnHeung/kotlin/class/_posts/2021-11-05-kotlin-static.md

 object UpperCaseCounter : Counter { // another implementation of the same interface
     override fun count(value: String) = value.count { it.isUpperCase() }
 }
-//

 fun main() {
-    // functions on singleton objects can be called like Java static methods println(LowerCaseCounter.count("Hello World")) // prints 8
+    // Functions on singleton objects can be called like Java static methods println(LowerCaseCounter.count("Hello World")) // prints 8
     println(UpperCaseCounter.count("Hello World")) // prints 2
     // But singletons are values and can be assigned to variables and passed as arguments